DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 ## Introduction

-> Monarchy came to the blockchain
+**Far Far Away** is a bank of immortals, a storehouse of eternity and a beauty pageant.

+An innovative application created using the most advanced artificial intelligence technologies.
+The main mission of this application is to become a repository of immortality for everyone.

+The application serves as a virtual custodian of knowledge and memories of each user.
+It analyzes the behavior, interests, habits and interactions of the user, after which it forms a digital fingerprint of the person, which will be preserved and updated throughout the user's life.

+The peculiarity of this application is its availability for everyone.
+Everyone who wishes to become a part of **Far Far Away** gets access to the unlimited possibilities of digital immortality.

+Thanks to this application, users can leave behind something more than just memories.
+They leave behind a digital legend - an eternal trace of their lives, imprinted in the ** Far Far Away **.

+**Far Far Away** not only saves a digital fingerprint of the user's identity, but can also conduct dialogues and communicate with others, reproducing the user's communication style and thoughts.
+This makes the application more personalized and interactive.

+In addition, **Far Far Away** can offer a virtual diary feature where the owner can talk about their thoughts, emotions, ideas or events that they want to keep.
+AI will analyze and store this data, creating an even more accurate representation of the wearer's identity.

+By adding realistic 3D images and virtual reality technologies, users will be able to visualize their "immortal" personality, meet and communicate in the virtual space, even after they have left the real world.

+Depending on technological development and user needs, **Far Far Away** will always be able to update and adapt, providing its users with a truly timeless experience.

 In **Far Far Away**, the magic of fairy tales becomes reality.
 This is the space where **Cinderella** will turn into a princess.
-The fairy tale will come true in the digital age in the **Miss Blockchain** beauty contest, where each participant will receive a **Cinderella's NFT shoe** - a symbol of hope, transformation and the beginning of a new life.
+The fairy tale will come true, in the digital age in the beauty contest **Miss Blockchain**.

 Thus begins the path to greatness, during which they can become one of the **999** princesses that will be elected every year, one at a time, for **999** years.
 And one day the princess will become queen by making an alliance in the smart contract **NFT** of the registry office of **Far Far Away**.